Sayadaw U Narada

-Sayadaw U Narada was the founding sayadaw (chief abbot) of Maha Bodhi Ta Htaung, who planted many thousands of Bodhi trees, built thousands of pagodas and Buddha statues, including the Standing Buddha Statue, Reclining Buddha Image and Aung Sakkya Pagoda.
+Sayadaw U Narada (born Toe Kywe; 31 January 1931 — 22 November 2006) was the founding sayadaw (chief abbot) of Maha Bodhi Ta Htaung, who planted many thousands of Bodhi trees, built thousands of pagodas and Buddha statues, including the Standing Buddha Statue, Reclining Buddha Image and Aung Sakkya Pagoda.

 Childhood

 Narada was born Toe Kywe at 4 am on 31 January 1931 (the 14th Waxing of Tabodwe 1292 ME) to parents U Tun Myat and Daw Saw Myaing in Ywa-kyat village (now Shwedwingon village) in Ayadaw Township (previously Tabayin Township), Sagaing Region.

 He was with placenta across his shoulder and two upper eye teeth when born.

 At the age of five, he started to study Buddhist literature under Koesu Kyaung U Suneyya, the first cousin of his mother.
 He worked hard his studies, and was patient, polite, kind and peaceful.

 Novicehood

 At the age of 13, he was initiated into a novicehood under the patronage of Abbot U Suneyya.
 His Dhamma name was Shin Narada.